Unlocking collaboration of designers and engineers

 An open-access website guides users through the project process.
 Worksheets provide detailed information on various stages.
 A forum invites users to exchange ideas and questions.

 Nestor supports project managers/leaders to engage UX Designers and Machine Learning Engineers towards a common goal.

-A juxtaposition of one's own multi-perspectival existence in immersive digital-analogue spaces.
+A comparison of one's own multi-perspective existence in immersive digital-analogue spaces.

 This thesis is dedicated to the topic of fictional world-building.
 A practical example is used to investigate how object design can contribute to the visual credibility of an imaginary world.

 The success of a fictional world depends mainly on its credibility.
 But at what point does a fictional world seem plausible?
 And which factors are decisive for this?
 The center of the present work is creating an imaginary, retrofuturistic world for a video game.
 Cable racing"", a fictional motorsport phenomenon on the dried-up seabed of the Atlantic, forms the basis for this.
 The design of this imaginary world concept was used to examine how object design can be explicitly used to convey a fictional creation credibly.